cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-05-12-how-to-run-a-tezos-baking-node-on-ubuntu.md

 ### Use a Tezos snapshot

 [tezos-snapshots](https://github.com/Phlogi/tezos-snapshots) provide Automatic tezos blockchain daily snapshot [releases](https://github.com/Phlogi/tezos-snapshots/releases) and will save us days of synchronization.
-It took me 10 min using Wifi ac to download a full node snapshot archive.
+It took me 10 min using WI-FIac to download a full node snapshot archive.

 We install *jq*. a lightweight and flexible command-line JSON processor to be able to parse the JSON Github API response to locate the latest set of files.